What computer books would you recommend reading?

 Design Patterns: Elements of Reusable Object-Oriented Software by the Gang of Four is a great source of information on object-oriented design theory.

-Don't Make Me Think! by Steve Krug is a fantastic book that covers the usability and design for anyone working on websites.
+Don't Make Me Think! by Steve Krug is a book that covers the usability and design for anyone working on websites.

 Hackers: Heroes of the Computer Revolution by Steven Levy is a great book that profiles all of the great people in computer history who found ways at solving computer problems.